AntonGashi/ph551/IPCC_REPORT_NOTES.md

 - 13% probability increase at 2 degrees C that intra-state conflicts occur, especially risky in places close to the equator that will face the majority of the droughts and that have fragile political climates

+## 4.8.1 (appropriate technologies)

+- "In addition, innovations to reuse water through various wastewater recovery technologies (Diaz-Elsayed et al., 2019; Capodaglio, 2020), create potable water through desalinisation (Caldera et al., 2018) and reuse of wastewater in agriculture (Salgot and Folch, 2018) are also on the rise (Box 4.5)."
+- "Solar technologies are increasingly used for irrigation, wastewater recovery, desalinisation and water harvesting (Algarni et al., 2018;
+  Pouyfaucon and García-Rodríguez, 2018; Tu et al., 2018; Zhao F. et al., 2020)."
+- Most of this development is happening in high income countries that most likely wont bear the costs of climate change making this a reason for drastic improvement of current technologies.